Classic Financial and Corporate Scandals

 Schledwitz v.
 United States

-This ruling from the Court of Appeals in 1999 has background information about the Butcher brothers and the collapse in 1983 of the United American Bank of Knoxville, the fourth-largest bank failure in U.S. history.
+This ruling from the Court of Appeals in 1999 has background information about the Butcher brothers and the collapse in 1983 of the United American Bank of Knoxville in what was the fourth-largest bank failure in U.S. history.
 After their banking empire collapsed Jake and C.H.
 Butcher were convicted of fraud.

 Carousel Fraud.